socadk/design-practice-repository/artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md

 ---------------------------------------------------------------
 also known as: Y-Statement

-A Y-statement captures decision context, addressed requirement, decision outcome and consequences (good and bad) in a single, structured sentence.
+A Y-Statement captures decision context, addressed requirement, decision outcome and consequences (good and bad) in a single, structured sentence.

 ### Motivation (Addressed Information Need)
-The purpose of this artifact and template is to provide decision *rationale* (justifications for chosen patterns, technologies, products).
-Instances of this template answer "why?" questions about an architecture (across viewpoints and perspectives).
+The purpose of this artifact and template is to provide *decision rationale* (justifications for chosen patterns, technologies, products).
+Instances of this template answer *"why?"* questions about an architecture (across viewpoints and perspectives).

 ### Usage (Produced and Consumed When)
-Decisions are made throughout the entire project (or product development), by different stakeholders: team leads, team members recording group decisions, lead and subsystem architects, DevOps specialist, and so on.
+Decisions are made by different stakeholders throughout the entire project (or product development): team leads, team members recording group decisions, lead and subsystem architects, DevOps specialists, and so on.
 For the time being, only the [Application Architect](../roles/DPR-ApplicationArchitectRole.md) and the [API Product Owner](../roles/SDPR-APIProductOwner.md) role are modeled in DPR.

 On agile projects, the sprint/iteration review meetings might be a good point in time to gather and discuss decision rationale; daily stand-ups may be used for urgent ones.